HewlettPackard/hpe3par_pstoolkit/README.md

 It can be used in following two ways:

-1. With Native HPE 3PAR StoreServ Storage CLI command.
+1. With Native HPE 3PAR StoreServ Storage CLI command

 When you run the cmdlets, the following actions take place: